 The goal of our research is to identify determinants of disease phenotype in systemic lupus erythematosus (SLE) and related diseases, and to thereby identify targets for therapy.
 Our laboratory approach is to study effector function and mechanisms of tissue injury.
 In SLE and other autoimmune diseases, autoantibodies and immune complexes trigger inflammation and organ damage through receptors for Ig (FcgR) and complement activation products.
-These mechanisms are currently studied in the following projects:
+Our work focuses on elucidating mechanisms of tissue injury in lupus and other autoimmune diseases.
+We study the initiators of damage and the downstream effectors to understand the basis of organ damage in SLE and the predictors and determinants of disease outcome in lupus patients with nephritis, pregnancy, and cardiovascular disease.
+Our current studies include the following projects:

 The antiphospholipid syndrome (APS) is characterized by thrombosis and pregnancy loss that occur in the presence of antiphospholipid (aPL) antibodies.
 Over the last two decades, APS has emerged as a leading cause of pregnancy loss and pregnancy-related morbidity.
 The pathogenesis of fetal loss and growth restriction in APS is incompletely understood, and treatment is suboptimal.
 Currently, therapy for pregnant women with APS is focused on preventing thrombosis, but anticoagulation is only partially successful in averting miscarriage and carries risks for fetus and mother.